Dip HE Health & Social Wellbeing (with Foundation Year)

 Key course features

-- The programme team work with local employers to ensure that the theory taught is relevant to current practice in the sector.
+- The programme teamwork with local employers to ensure that the content of the course is directly relevant to current practice in the sector.

 What you will study